-Analysis | Five key moments at Miguel Cardona’s confirmation hearing for education secretary
+Analysis | Five key moments from education secretary nominee Miguel Cardona’s confirmation hearing

 The most charged conversation at the hearing was started and fueled by Sen. Rand Paul (R-Ky.), who raised the issue of whether transgender athletes should be able to compete in school sports.

 “What do you think about boys in girls’ track meets like in Connecticut?”
 Paul asked Cardona, referring to transgender girls as boys.
-Connecticut allows students to join sports teams based on their gender identity, and last year, the U.S. Education Department under Betsy DeVos threatened to withhold federal funding from the state because of that position.
+Connecticut, where Cardona is state education commissioner, allows students to join sports teams based on their gender identity, and last year, the U.S. Education Department under Betsy DeVos threatened to withhold federal funding from the state because of that position.

-Cardona was clear in support for Biden’s strong support for the rights of transgender Americans.
+Cardona was clear in backing Biden’s support for the rights of transgender Americans.
 “If confirmed, it is my responsibility and privilege to make sure we’re following the civil rights of all students,” he said.

-Paul wouldn’t let the subject drop, repeating over and over that he thought it was wrong and “bizarre” that transgender girls are allowed to play on girls sports teams, though always referring to them as “boys.”
+Paul wouldn’t let the subject drop, saying that he thought it was wrong and “bizarre” that transgender girls are allowed to play on girls’ sports teams, though always referring to them as “boys.”

-“I come from a family with a girl that’s competed in college athletics, been state champions, and some boy that is 6′2 competing against my 5′4 niece doesn’t feel fair,” Paul said.
+“I come from a family with a girl that’s competed in college athletics, been state champions, and some boy that’s 6-foot-2 competing against my 5-foot-4 niece doesn’t feel fair,” Paul said.
 “I think most people in the country think that it is bizarre.”

 Cardona continued to push back: “I think it is important for all students, including those that are transgender, [to be] afforded all of the opportunities they have.”

-But he finally got tired of it:
+But he finally got tired of it.

-PAUL: You are okay with boys competing with girls?
+Paul: You are okay with boys competing with girls?

-CARDONA: Respectfully, senator, I think I answered the question.
+Cardona: Respectfully, Senator, I think I answered the question.

-At the end of the morning session of the hearing, Sen. Patty Murray (D-Wash.), chairwoman of the U.S. Senate Committee on Health, Education, Labor and Pensions, chastised Paul, saying: “Words have meaning.
+At the end of the morning session of the hearing, Sen. Patty Murray (D-Wash.), the committee chair, chastised Paul: “Words have meaning.
 Trans women are being killed, and calling their participation in anything ‘bizarre’ doesn’t help.
 Senators need to be more responsible in framing these issues.”

 Standardized testing